 There are tons of recipes for apple pies, tarts and even Tarte Tatin.
-This particular recipe is one I make every year for Thanksgiving.
-It has all the traditional Thanksgiving spices in it and its aroma is overwhelmingly tantalizing.
+This particular recipe for Spiced Apple Pie is one I make every year for Thanksgiving.
+It has all the traditional Thanksgiving spices in it; and its aroma is overwhelmingly tantalizing.
 Dad had Thanksgiving at my home for over 40 years- the last five years he enjoyed with four generations at the table.
-There never was a time that when presented with a choice of four or five different pies,that he didn’t choose the Spiced Apple Pie first.
-He might have had a bite of the others but the first full piece of Spiced Apple Pie made with my All Purpose dough for the crust was always for him.
+There never was a time that when presented with a choice of four or five different pies,that he didn’t choose the Apple Pie first.
+He might have had a bite of the others; but the first full piece of Apple Pie made with my All Purpose dough for the crust was always for him.

 Prep time: 30 minutes